BlushyTears/SteamWand/README.md

 - **Pay for what you use:** Systems are decoupled, slabs are per-type for optimal cache locality, nothing is allocated until you ask for it
 - **Compose freely:** Entities (or whatever you want to call them) are collections of typed atoms, no inheritance model needed
 - **Recompile only when the type system changes:** Everything else is runtime
+- **The structure is enforced by the end-user:** You can store atoms like vectors, hashmaps, objects, custom data structures, nothing at all or however you like for keeping things organized in your game.
 ---
 ## Core Data Model
 All data lives in a `World`: a collection of per-type slabs, one contiguous array per type registered in `AtomTypes`.